aureus123/catalogs/results/README.md

 By using tool *compare_ppm_bd* with 180 arcsec and 0.4 magnitude units as thresholds, a total of 86 warnings were found (82 in position and 4 in magnitude).
 By manually comparing those registers with the printed catalog, 13 typo errors in position were found (see file *log_ppm_bd*).
 It gives a success rate of 15%.
 If the position threshold is reduced to 150 arcsec, 61 new warnings are generated but almost all of them are false-positives while only 1 typo error is found.

-Since the RSME of distance is 36 arcsec, a threshold of 150 arcsec represents roughly 4 standard deviations.
-In the case of magnitude, the RSME is 0.1 so a threshold of 0.4 represents also 4 standard deviations, although none typo errors were found for that parameter.
+Since the RMSE of distance is 36 arcsec, a threshold of 150 arcsec represents roughly 4 standard deviations.
+In the case of magnitude, the RMSE is 0.1 so a threshold of 0.4 represents also 4 standard deviations, although no typo errors were found for that parameter.

 Below is the list of corrections: